fivestars/aladdin-demo/docs/elasticsearch_statefulset.md

       id: 1000
       port: 9200
       containerPort: 9200
+      storage: 1Gi

 The `id` field here refers to the uid of the `elasticsearch` user in the docker container.
 This value is used to change the ownership of volume mounts, which we discuss in more detail below.

+The `storage` field specifies how much storage we want to provision for the Persistent Volumes.
+Here it is 1 Gigabyte.

 We will use the officially supported elasticsearch docker image and define and load in the configuration for this elasticsearch image following the [Style Guidelines](style_guidelines.md).
 The config file is defined in [\_elasticsearch.yml.tpl](../heml/aladdin-demo/templates/_elasticsearch.yml.tpl) with a few notable settings highlighted in the comments.